RedLanternTech/CISSPNotes/Domain1Notes.md

 Information Security is not an IT Issue, its a business issue.

-Ultimatly, its the board of directors who are resoponsible (or the top exceutives)
+Ultimately, its the board of directors who are responsible (or the top executive's)

 Information Security should improve efficiency.